There is much more to read.

 Most fans of women’s basketball would be startled to learn that girls’ teams were making their mark more than a century ago—and that none was more prominent than a team from an isolated Indian boarding school in Montana.
 Playing like “lambent flames” across the polished floors of dance halls, armories, and gymnasiums, the girls from Fort Shaw stormed the state to emerge as Montana’s first basketball champions.

 In Still Shining!, Diane Rademacher tracks down the present history and location of the 1904 World's Fair most beloved buildings and structures.
 Rademacher's book contains original pictures of famous structures and how they look today.

-Legacies of the St. Louis World’s Fair
+More than 360 pages of images!
+Experience the 1904 St. Louis World’s Fair in incredible detail.

 For seven months in 1904, St. Louis was the greatest city on earth.
 Millions flocked to the Louisiana Purchase Exposition to behold the inventions of the early 20th century.